techiekeith/rpi-test-os/README.md

 ## Caveat

-I have yet to test any of this on a real Raspberry Pi.
-It mostly works in QEMU, but that's no guarantee.
+I have done the barest amount of manual testing on a Raspberry Pi Model B. USB keyboard support is still pending.

 ## Resources